gfaas1/ES-LEI-2Sem-2022-Grupo-13/README.md

 ## Introduction ##

 JGraphT is a free Java class library that provides mathematical graph-theory objects and algorithms.
-It runs on Java 2 Platform (requires JDK 1.8 or later starting with 0.9.3).
+It runs on Java 2 Platform (requires JDK 1.8 or later starting with JGraphT 1.0.0).

 JGraphT may be used under the terms of either the